saileshbro/Your-Destiny/README.md

 An app that presents a story and allows the user to pick between two choices.
 The choices you select determine the outcome of the story.

-## Getting Started
+## Project managed by Group 10

-This project is a starting point for a Flutter application.
+This project is managed by BoredCoders.

 ## Photos